Apartment Maintenance Charges Rules and Regulations

 - The builder must open a separate bank account for the purpose of collection and utilisation of maintenance charges.

-- As per the RERA apartment maintenance rules and regulations, builders cannot transfer money from the maintenance account and cannot enjoy the interest earned on it.
+- As per the RERA apartment rules and regulations, builders cannot transfer money from the maintenance account and cannot enjoy the interest earned on it.
 Also, it should not be a source of income for the builders.

 - Moreover, the RERA rules for maintenance charges also state that during the handover of the maintenance account to the RWA, the builder must transfer the balance amount along with the account statement.

-Tips to Reduce Apartment and Society Maintenance Charges
+Tips to Reduce Apartment Maintenance Charges

 - Negotiate Vendor Contracts: Actively bargain with service providers for security, housekeeping, and maintenance to get better bulk deals.